RomanLut/INAV-X-Plane-HITL/README.md

 **X-Plane** 11 https://www.x-plane.com/ is flight simulator with accurate physics simulation.

 X-Plane is extendable with plugins.
-This plugin connects to Flight Controller through USB cable and passes gyroscope, accelerometer, barometer and GPS data, which replace data from physical sensors.
+This plugin connects to Flight Controller through USB cable and passes gyroscope, accelerometer, barometer, magnethometer and GPS data, which replace data from physical sensors.

 FC sends back **yaw/pitch/roll** controls which are passed to X-Plane.